cpldcpu/ModPlayRISCV/README.md

 It is based on a modified version of the [MODPlay](https://github.com/prochazkaml/MODPlay) library and takes some inspiration from [BogdanTheGeek/ch32fun-audio](https://github.com/BogdanTheGeek/ch32fun-audio).

-Memory footprint is around 4-5kb flash and ~1kb RAM.
+Memory footprint is around 4-5kb flash (+space for the MOD file) and ~1kb RAM.
 I used a CH32V002 for testing.
 The code would also work on CH32V003, but with increased CPU load due to the missing multiplication instruction.
 CH32V006 is recommended to allow using larger MOD files.

 ### Images